 3. Tubman escaped from slavery in 1849, fleeing to Philadelphia.
 She decided to escape following a bout of illness and the death of her enslaver in 1849.
 Tubman feared that her family would be further severed, and feared for own her fate as a sickly bondwoman of low economic value.
 She initially left Maryland with two of her brothers, Ben and Henry, on September 17, 1849.
 A notice published in the Cambridge Democrat offered a $300 reward for the return of Araminta (Minty), Harry and Ben.
 Once they had left, Tubman’s brothers had second thoughts and returned to the plantation.
 Harriet had no plans to remain in bondage.
 Seeing her brothers safely home, she soon set off alone for Pennsylvania.
 However, rather than living in the safety of the North, Tubman would return to Maryland many times over the next decade to rescue both family and non-family members from the bondage of the Maafa.
 She first successfully removed her niece Kessiah and her family to Philadelphia, after receiving a warning that Kessiah was going to be sold, along with her two young children.
 Kessiah’s husband, a free black man named John Bowley, made the winning bid for his wife at an auction in Baltimore.
 Harriet then helped the entire family make the journey to Philadelphia.

 6. Harriet wore many hats: She was acquainted with leading abolitionists of the day, including John Brown who conferred with “General Tubman” about his plans to raid Harpers Ferry.
-She was an active proponent of women’s suffrage and worked alongside women such as side Susan B. Anthony.
+She was an active proponent of women’s suffrage and worked alongside women such as Susan B. Anthony.
 During the civil war, Harriet also worked for the Union Army as a cook, a nurse and even a spy.

-7. Always in need of funds, Tubman solicted donations for herself and her missions at public appearances.
+7. Always in need of funds, Tubman solicited donations for herself and her missions at public appearances.
 She did not always wore female attire, although her favorite disguise was that of an elderly woman singing spirituals as she trudged along.
-In one talk, she recounted a successful raid she led on planations along the Combaheed River in South Carolina during the Civil War.
+In one talk, she recounted a successful raid she led on plantations along the Combaheed River in South Carolina during the Civil War.
 Tubman quipped that she would never again wear a skirt on a military expedition.

 8. Harriet had one daughter, Gertie, whom she and her second husband (Nelson Davis) adopted after the Civil war.